The Lancet November 23, 2002

 Endpoint

-Key result: Rosuvastatin reduced the rate of major cardiovascular events in individuals who appeared healthy but had elevated inflammatory markers.
+Key result: Rosuvastatin significantly reduced the incidence of major cardiovascular events in apparently healthy older individuals with elevated hsCRP.

 Tailored to your role